 While the use of BIM in construction management is certainly increasing, its growth is currently hindered by the following factors.

-3. Good training in the BIM process and BIM tools requires certificate programs, which requires a budget that many companies are unwilling or unable to provide.
+Good training in the BIM process and BIM tools requires certificate programs, which require a budget that many companies are unwilling or unable to provide.

-4. Many companies are under the impression that BIM only benefits large-scale, complex projects, and so do not make the effort to migrate to BIM if they mainly work on smaller projects.
+Many companies are under the impression that BIM only benefits large-scale, complex projects, so they do not make the effort to migrate to BIM if they mainly work on smaller projects.

-5. In a similar vein, BIM is not seen as a viable option for residential construction.
-This is a misconception.
+In a similar vein, BIM is not seen as a viable option for residential construction.
+This is a bigger misconception.

 BIM in the Future